 The three c’s of gemstone jewelry, especially diamond jewelry, are carat, color, and cut.
 Each of these crucial factors make a big difference in the way your diamond looks and the amount it will cost.
-Jewelers and knowledgeable jewelry buyers become familiar with these three essential gemstone characteristics to purchase the highest quality gemstone they can for the best price.
+Jewelers and knowledgeable vintage jewelry buyers become familiar with these three essential gemstone characteristics to purchase the highest quality gemstone they can for the best price.

 Diamond and Gemstone Cuts